klogging/klogging/README.md

 </dependencies>
 ```

-This binding does not support Markers.
+This binding does not currently support Markers.